ni/python-styleguide/README.md

 ### Linting

-To lint, just run the `lint` subcommand:
+To lint, just run the `lint` subcommand (from within the project root, or lower):

 ```bash
 ni-python-styleguide lint